 Banks and other home lenders will take action to foreclose on a mortgage when the borrower has missed several payments.
 The foreclosure process can be costly for the lender, as it involves a considerable amount of paperwork and legal action, in addition to the losses they sustain from having the house empty for months or years before they find a new buyer.
 Foreclosure can have an extremely negative effect on your credit score, as well as entangling you in a complicated legal proceeding.

 Deed in Lieu of Foreclosure

-A deed in lieu entails offering to let the bank have the deed to the house without the necessity of a foreclosure.
+A deed in lieu entails offering to let the bank have the deed to the house without the necessity of foreclosure.
 It has the same final result, but without the severe repercussions.
-You will be in a better position to seek a new home loan in the near future and you will not have to live through the stress and embarrassment of a foreclosure.
+You will be in a better position to seek a new home loan in the near future and you will not have to live through the stress and embarrassment of foreclosure.
 You must have the consent of the lender before you take this action, and a legal professional from our firm can represent you in negotiations.
 It is advisable to take action as early as possible to maximize your chances of success.

 Contact our Detroit attorneys today for experience you can trust.